Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Related Work

 \section{Related Work}

-A set of techniques use arguments as explanations for ML models~\cite{cocarascu2016argumentation}.
-AA-CBR~\cite{cyras2016explanation} is an inherently interpretable ML model for classification tasks that combines case-based reasoning with AAF.
-In AA-CBR, there are cases, where each case is a set of features and an outcome, and the objective is to predict the outcome of new cases.
-ANNA~\cite{ANNA} attempts to solve classification problems by using neural auto-encoders for feature selection, AAF for generation of arguments, and AA-CBR for prediction tasks, offering explanations in the form of arguments.
+In this work, we are attempting to a) evaluate IML techniques, b) select or ensemble the best among them, and c) explain the entire process of evaluating and selecting IML techniques using argumentation.
+Therefore, in this section we present the related work.

-ABML~\cite{movzina2007argument} is a technique heavily inspired by the CN2 classification algorithm, which incorporates arguments into the learning process and aims to reduce the space of the hypotheses.
-By this and the interpretable essence of CN2, explanations can be given in the form of arguments.
-Lastly, CleAr~\cite{carstens2017using} is a classification technique that incorporates knowledge in the form of arguments with supervised learning applied in computational linguistic tasks.
-The arguments are based on BAF extended with base scores, also known as QuAD or Quad framework and quantitative semantics.
+There are a few works trying to connect IML and argumentation.
+AA-CBR is a hybrid method that combines case-based reasoning with abstract argumentation.
+In AA-CBR there are cases, where each one is a set of features and an outcome, and the objective is to predict the outcome of new cases~\cite{AACBR}.
+ANNA attempts to solve classification problems by using neural auto-encoders for feature selection, AAF for arguments' generation, and AA-CBR for prediction tasks, offering argument sub-graphs as explanations~\cite{ANNA}.
+ABML~\cite{movzina2007argument} is a technique inspired by the CN2 algorithm, incorporating arguments into the learning process, aiming to reduce the space of the hypotheses.
+This, along with the interpretable essence of CN2, explanations can be given in the form of arguments.
+Another technique, CleAr~\cite{carstens2017using}, is a classification technique that incorporates knowledge in the form of arguments, using a variation of the bipolar argumentation framework, with supervised learning applied in computational linguistics.
+There are, as of yet, no works that use argumentation to explain the process of evaluating and selecting FI approaches.